SBU-COSMOLIKE/cocoa_roman_real/README.md

 selects the Fisher-based 'w0wa_fisher_covmat.txt' covariance matrix.
 The `--maxcorr` parameter then reduces the two-dimensional parameter correlations of the input covariance matrix.

 For simplicity, we reduced the requested number of data vectors (`--nparams 10000`) and the temperature of the parameter distribution (`--temp 64`).
 For visualization purposes, setting `--chain 1` sets the script to generate the training parameters without computing the data vectors.
-The output files would be
+The output files are

-      # Distribution of training points ready to be plotted be GetDist
+      # Distribution of training points ready to be plotted by GetDist
       w0wa_params_train_cs_64.1.txt
       w0wa_params_train_cs_64.covmat
       w0wa_params_train_cs_64.paramnames